Gemini CLIΒΆ

 Gemini CLI: Installed and running on your system

-UV Package Manager: For running the MCP server
+UV Package Manager: For dependency management

-System Requirements: macOS, Windows, or Linux with Python 3.10+
+System Requirements: macOS, Windows, or Linux

 API Keys: Valid API keys for external services (if required by specific tools)